 Oral thrush is a condition caused by a yeast called candida.
 High doses or prolonged use of antibiotics can cause this yeast to grow in the mouth.
 The condition is recognized by the formation of white spots.
 These spots can join together causing larger spots.
 The mouth will feel sore from this infection.
 Interestingly, antibiotics that kill other harmless bacteria in the mouth will not kill candida.

-Another problem is overuse of antibiotic mouthwash which may add to the potential for oral thrush.
+Another problem is the overuse of antibiotic mouthwash which may add to the potential for oral thrush.

 Seasonal use of Antibiotics and Asthma Inhalers

-Tetracycline should be avoided in pregnant woman and children as it can affect the tooth enamel in infants and young children, weakening tooth enamel, inducing susceptibility to tooth decay.
+Tetracycline should be avoided in pregnant women and children as it can affect the tooth enamel in infants and young children, weakening tooth enamel, inducing susceptibility to tooth decay.

 Talk to your Dental Professional about your Medications